 Toting one big bag can throw your weight off-kilter and compromise proper posture.
 Splitting your parcels in to two smaller bags – one for each hand – would be more balanced.
 Backpacks should be carried on both shoulders and should be no more than 10% of a person's body weight.
 Keep objects you carry close to your body.

 Whether you're standing or sitting when you're tapping out a message on a tiny PDA screen, try to maintain proper, non-hunched posture.
 Keep your head over your shoulders with your chin slightly tucked, your eyes looking down rather than your head.
 Reduce tension on your neck by resting your forearms on a pillow.

 Position your monitor at a comfortable distance for your vision and so the top sits just below your eye level.
 If you notice yourself straining to see at a normal distance, consider changing the text size setting on your monitor or having your eyes checked.

 Arrange your mouse so it stays close to your keyboard.
 Apply a light, natural touch to your mouse, your fingers loose, your wrist in a neutral position, your whole arm moving with the mouse.

 Place your keyboard in the flat, rather than up-tilted position, just far enough away from your body that your elbows stay at about a 90-degree or greater angle.
 Type with curved fingers, neutral and relaxed wrists, and forearms parallel to the ground.
 Allow your whole arm to move rather than stretching your fingers to reach keys.

 A few more random posture tips:

 - Get up and move.
 Avoid sitting or standing in a static position for more than 20 minutes.
 Take breaks, stretch, or go for a quick walk.
-Even just a jaunt to a coworker's desk makes a difference.
+Even just a jaunt to get some water makes a difference.